sharmaprasid/sharmaprasid/README.md

 - 👋 Hi, I’m @sharmaprasid
-- 👀 I’m interested in web development and ethical hacking
+- 👀 I’m interested in web development
-- 🌱 I’m currently learning web development advance and ethical hacking parallely
+- 🌱 I’m currently learning web development
 - 📫 How to reach me
  📞+9779861691967 or mail me at
 prasidpoudelsharma@gmail.com